Return to Index

 Tokens

-Lists how many tokens are used by this entry solely on its own.
+Lists how many tokens are used by this entry on its own, before it is inserted in the story.
 Tokenization can cause a couple extra (or sometimes less) tokens to be used when this entry is placed in the text.

 Trim Type